Jessi Colter: Early life

 Mirriam Johnson was born on May 25, 1943, in Phoenix, Arizona, and raised in a strict Pentecostal home.
-Her mother was a Pentecostal preacher and her father was a racecar driver.
+Her mother, Helen D Perkins Johnson, was a Pentecostal preacher and her father, Arnold Hobson Johnson, was a racecar driver.
 At age 11, Colter became the pianist at her church.

 After graduating from Mesa High School in 1961, she began singing in local clubs in Phoenix.
 After marrying guitarist Duane Eddy in 1961, and still using her real name of Mirriam Johnson, she released two singles that were issued on the Jamie label.
 The first, "Lonesome Road", received scattered airplay in several US markets, though not enough to make any national charts.
 After a second single failed to even get regional airplay, Johnson did not record again for nearly a decade.
 She continued to tour with Eddy until divorcing him in 1968.
 The following year, she met country artist Waylon Jennings, who helped her secure a recording contract with RCA Victor, and married him.